geertjanw/ojet-training/README.md

 ### (b) Creating a Nested CCA Component

-In this part, we're going to reuse our CCA component inside a new CCA component, to provide a new view for the same type of data, i.e., employee data.
+In this part, we're going to reuse our Web Component inside a new Web Component, to provide a new view for the same type of data, i.e., employee data.

 <table><tr><td>
 <img src="Screen%20Shot%202018-06-25%20at%2014.25.16.png" alt="alt text" width="500" height="420">
 </td></tr></table>

-1. Let's start by reusing the 'my-employee-form' CCA component in a different module, e.g., in the Incidents module, which consists of the 'incidents.html' and 'incidents.js' file.
-In the 'incidents.js' file, reference the CCA component at the end of the dependency list passed into the define() call:
+1. Let's start by reusing the 'my-employee-form' Web Component in a different module, e.g., in the Incidents module, which consists of the 'incidents.html' and 'incidents.js' file.
+In the 'incidents.js' file, reference the Web Component at the end of the dependency list passed into the define() call:

 ```js #button { border: none; }
 'my-employee-form/loader'